LavaMoat/ipfs-registry/README.md

 To download a package construct a URL containing the Ethereum-style address that was used when the package was uploaded along with the package name and semver.

+## Bugs

+The package meta data is not immutable and theoretically the meta data could be modified to point to a different `cid` which could allow an attacker to replace the file pointer.
+This could be mitigated by storing the package meta data in a blockchain.

 [ipfs]: https://ipfs.io/
 [rust]: https://www.rust-lang.org/